 On the flip side, both types of legal entities in Indonesia are entitled to issue work permits and short stay permits (KITAS) for their foreign executives.

-More questions regarding setting up an international company in Indonesia?
+Do you have more questions regarding international company setup in Indonesia?
 Let Cekindo guide you further during your expansion.
 Contact us now to receive a free quotation.
 You can also reach our teams located in Jakarta, Semarang or Bali.